bitcoin/bitcoin/doc/tor.md

 	                have privacy concerns.

 	-listen         When using -proxy, listening is disabled by default.
-If you want to run an onion service (see next section), you'll need to enable it explicitly.
+If you want to manually configure an onion service (see section 3), you'll need to enable it explicitly.

 	-connect=X      When behind a Tor proxy, you can specify .onion addresses instead -addnode=X      of IP addresses or hostnames in these parameters.
 It requires